bgermann/gsl/README.md

 We'll make the web site as several XML files.
 This is a design choice.
 We could also make the site as a single large XML file.
 It's a trade-off between ease of use (a single file is easier in smaller cases) and scalability (it's not practical to edit a large site with hundreds of pages as a single file).

-To start with, we'll define the overall site like this:
+To start with, we'll define the overall site like this (in file `site.xml`):

     <?xml version = "1.0" ?>
     <site